-From Blazing Saddles to The Hangover: Athletes who crashed Hollywood
+From 'Uncut Gems' to 'The Hangover': Athletes who crashed Hollywood

-Dwayne "The Rock" Johnson is no stranger to the big screen.
-The former University of Miami defensive lineman has appeared in everything from "Tooth Fairy" to "Baywatch" to several installments of "The Fast and the Furious" franchise.
+In May, Kevin Garnett will officially become a member of the Naismith Memorial Basketball Hall of Fame.
+But Springfield, Massachusetts isn't the first place The Big Ticket took his talents in retirement.
+Nope, that honor was reserved for the big screen when the 2004 NBA MVP appeared in Adam Sandler's anxiety-inducing 2019 film "Uncut Gems" (if you know, you know).

-Kyrie Irving has made his first foray onto the silver screen, starring as the title character of "Uncle Drew," a spin-off from his popular character in the Pepsi Max commercial that also features plenty of former NBA stars.
+Garnett wasn't the first NBA star to grace Hollywood, with Michael Jordan playing himself in the 1996 cinematic gift that was "Space Jam," Ray Allen landing a starring role alongside Denzel Washington in Spike Lee's iconic 1998 film "He Got Game" and Kyrie Irving making his first foray onto the silver screen, starring as the title character of "Uncle Drew" in 2018.

-With Irving's big-screen debut already in theaters and Johnson's latest release, "Skyscraper," set to debut Friday, we take a look at some of the most memorable roles athletes from all sports have played in movies.
+With the 2021 Oscars on Sunday (8 p.m.
+ET, ABC) and LeBron James -- who showed off his comedic chops in 2015's "Trainwreck" -- putting a new spin on MJ's cult classic in "Space Jam: A New Legacy" this summer, we take a look at some of the most memorable roles athletes from all sports have played in movies.

 Football